jonnymind/SIRPAS/Books/Rulebook.md

 maneuvers, or other styles altogether.

 This factor is called __diminishing return__ (**DR**) for a certain maneuver.

+# Equipment

+For *equipment* we intend whatever material is necessary for a skill to function.
+For example, to use (lock picking)[#lock_picking] it is necessary for the characters to have a basic lock picking set available.
+Many combat skills require a specific type of weapons.

+Advanced equipment may provide improvements of various nature:

+* Provide a flat bonus to some dice roll involved in the skill.
+* Reduce the difficulty level of checks.
+* Improve the dominance of the combat skill used.
+* Provide advantages as described in the manual (i.e. an automatic *mastery*).
+* Provide additional side effects as:
+  * reducing the noise caused by certain actions
+  * introduce poison-like effects
+  * produce a curse or a blessing when used
+  * provide a passive or active damage reduction when receiving damage

+Similarly, poor equipment may have reverse effect; for example, making simple actions more difficult, or providing a penalty to any dice roll.

+Reasons why equipment may provide non-standard advantages are:

+* Manufacture quality
+* Magic
+* Explicit upgrades
+* Setting anachronism (coming from the future / a different place).

+## Equipment Categories

+Equipment is divided in *categories* (**EC**) which is the type of equipment that may be used by a certain skill.

+A generic skill may actually use multiple **EC**s; for example, generic **Shoot** skill may use anything that can be loaded with a projectile, so **EC** could include firearms and crossbows.

+Similarly, a single item may belong to multiple categories; a sniper rifle may be a *firearm* and also a *precision weapon*.

+## Optional Equipment

+Some skills do not require to use any equipment, but may benefit from using one.
+For example, in a fistfight is possible to fight with bare hands, but when using a device as a metal gauntlet, the efficacy increases.

+## Generic Items

+Not all objects the characters can use, wear or eat are considered "equipment".
+Anything that isn't needed by a specific attribute is referred as a *generic item*.
+This includes:

+* Clothing
+* Food
+* Magic Potions
+* Single-use Healing Devices (e.g. stim-shot)
+* etc.

+In general, anything a character an use or carry but is not directly used by a specific skill or attribute is a *generic item*.

+## Charges and re-charges

+Some equipment can be used a limited number of times, after which it either becomes unusable or needs to be recharged.
+This is the case of magic scrolls in certain magic settings, that can be used only once, or pistols that require recharging after their magazine is depleted.

 # APPENDIX: Theorycrafting Elements